TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 Generally, if you are implementing a code snippet in a pre-existing language for a pre-existing project, testing is already all setup.
 All you need to do is [name your file correctly][file-naming-conventions] and [ensure it has a valid entrypoint][writing-testable-code].
-If you are able to, we recommend running the tests locally with teh appropriate flags to verify.
+If you are able to, we recommend running the tests locally with the appropriate flags to verify.
 See the [running-tests-locally][running-tests-locally] section below for more information.

 If you are absolutely unable to run the tests locally,